 (5) I hemmed the bodice pieces of the lining, and then serged (instead of basting) down all FOUR side seams to make sure the lining/lace would stay together, then used my sewing machine to sew the side seams together.

 I tried really hard to get the linings to match up, and the lace to pattern match on both sides — but my linings do not match and both sides are about an inch off, and one side seam didn’t pattern match as well.
 So it’s definitely not perfect!
 I left the lace a little bit longer than the lining and just cut it at the same spot all the way around to finish it.

 I am VERY glad that I muslined the shirts beforehand to get the fit that I wanted because, although my construction isn’t perfect, I can say that the fit is!
 I have had a dress like this in my head for years, and it feels so good to have finally made it!
 Bucket list item, CHECK!

-The two fabrics I used are from Fabric Outlet in San Francisco (their online store is Califabrics).
+The two fabrics I used are from Fabric Outlet in San Francisco.
 The lace was a remnant I found while shopping there at the beginning of the year.
 The silky fabric (I’m not sure of the content) I found when I went to a sewing meetup at Fabric Outlet in December.
 I was SO happy when I found it because it matches perfectly!
 I went thinking I was going to have to find a different color or get something online, but when I found this I was AMAZED.
 This dress was definitely meant to be.
 (A little dramatic?
 Nah!)